dasarpai/old.dasarpai.github.io/_wiablog/2023-01-19-The-Art-Of-Missing-Life.md

 ![The Logic of Entangled Mind](/assets/images/wiapost/5215-The-Art-Of-Missing-Life.jpg)

 # The Art Of Missing Life

-The Art of Missing Life.

 You take a photograph of a bird,
 data is in your camera and the bird has flown.